-Policy creation – policies may be required for a number of reasons; to meet regulatory requirements, to fulfil business partner obligations, to ensure best practice, to instil corporate values to name but a few.
+Policy creation – policies may be required for a number of reasons; to meet regulatory requirements, to fulfill business partner obligations, to ensure best practice, to instill corporate values to name but a few.
 Once the need for a policy is defined, businesses can go on to assign policy owners who will take on the role of implementing policies and monitoring them within the organization.
-Next, policy writing: The goal is to ensure that policies are clear and easy to understand, ideally consistent in format, style and language to others.
+Next, policy writing: The goal is to ensure that policies are clear and easy to understand, ideally consistent in format, style, and language to others.
 Once written, the policy will undergo approval by respective stakeholders before going into circulation.
 Policy creation is typically an iterative process before consensus is reached that the policy is right for the business.

-Policy communication – The GRC Pundit suggests that this phase should include three sub-phases: publication, training and attestation.
+Policy communication – The GRC Pundit suggests that this phase should include three sub-phases: publication, training, and attestation.
 When it comes to publication, ‘many organizations have scattered systems to publish policies and procedures without a single authoritative source.’
 Not only does this make policy management difficult, it means that more policies become out-of-date.
 Best practice suggested is to have policy management software, ‘a single policy publication engine in which any individual within the organization can log in and see all the policies that apply to his/her specific job role.’

 Training is important as businesses must be able to actively show that people understand a policy and what is asked of them.
 Having read a policy and undertaken training, attestation to the policy – proof of adherence to it – should be tracked.